The following post is from Shaina of Food for My Family and Olmanson Photography: Food Science Camp: Dill Pickles

-4. Oxygen: Oxygen can cause food to decompose so the act of heating and sealing the jars creates a vacuum in the jar that quickly becomes devoid of oxygen.
+4. Oxygen: Oxygen can cause food to decompose, so heating and sealing the jars creates a vacuum in the jar that quickly becomes devoid of oxygen.

-All four of these process working together make it impossible for food destroying critters and conditions to breakdown your food.
+All four of these processes working together make it impossible for food-destroying critters and conditions to break down your food.

 - Use soft water for pickling to keep vegetables fresh.
-You can soften hard water by boiling for 20 minutes and allowing to cool.
-Ladle water off the top so as not to disturb sediment that settles on the bottom of the pan.
+You can soften hard water by boiling it for 20 minutes and allowing it to cool.
+Ladle water off the top so as not to disturb sediment settling on the pan’s bottom.

 - Use pickling salt with no iodine or anti-caking additives that can darken pickles or cause cloudy brine.

 - 4 quart-sized canning jars and lids

 Scrub the cucumbers in cold water to remove the prickly bits from the surface.
 Cut 1/8″ off the stem and blossom end of each cucumber and into spears.
 Sprinkle cucumbers with pickling salt and cold water to cover and allow to stand at a cool room temperature or in the refrigerator for at least 12 hours.
 Rinse and let cucumbers sit in a cold water bath overnight.